MrHands/uttl-buildout/README.md

 # Usage

-The `uttl.buildout` package will be autommatically installed from [PyPi](https://pypi.org/project/uttl.buildout/) when you use it in your buildout configuration.
+The `uttl.buildout` package will be automatically installed from [PyPi](https://pypi.org/project/uttl.buildout/) when you use it in your buildout configuration.

     [buildout]
     parts =